The 8 Questions

 Some agencies retain IP until final payment.
 Some use internal frameworks that tie you to them.
 Some build on platforms with monthly licensing fees that aren't disclosed upfront.

-What you want to hear: "The code is yours.
+"The code is yours.
 We'll transfer the repository to your GitHub account at project kickoff / at launch.
 We don't use proprietary frameworks that require us to maintain them."

-If the answer is anything other than clear, unambiguous yes — ask a follow-up.
+If the answer is anything other than clear, unambiguous yes, ask a follow-up.

 Question 4: "What happens if the project runs over the timeline?"